 Living with a diagnosis of HIV requires regular care and treatment.
 Since 1997, our Comprehensive Care practice has focused on caring for the body, mind and soul of people with HIV/AIDS.
 Our mission is to provide HIV-specific specialty care as well as primary care for adults and children who are now living long-term with this chronic disease.
+We also provide care for transgender individuals.

 HIV-specific Primary Care